elibroftw/blog.elijahlopez.ca/content/posts/why-monero-is-the-best-crypto-currency.md

 ## What is Monero?

 On a high levels, Monero aims to be digital cash.
 It actually outdoes cash when it comes to fungibility.
-It does not support smart contracts, but there is another crypto in the works that will co-opt Monero's mining.
-I forget the name of it, but fluffypony is involved.
+It does not support smart contracts, but there is some research being done on how to support some smart contract features.

 ### Better than cash